HengYeDev/HengYeDev.github.io/state-of-linux-mobile-july-2021.md

 * If you want to try out different user interfaces
 * If you want "convergence" - plugging in your device into a monitor to use it as a desktop computer

+## Why NOT run Linux on your phone?

+Linux mobile devices are not for everyone.
+Here are some reasons why you might not want to use one:

+* You expect a stable platform that doesn't crash a lot
+* You want to use many apps that are not open source
+* You expect support for the software
+* You don't like tinkering and patching things
+* You don't want to type a lot of commands
+* You're not OK with purchasing hardware that's relatively expensive compared to mainstream phones

 ## Hardware

 There are now more hardware than ever that can run traditional Linux environments.
 For a phone or tablet to be able to run traditional Linux, it is